kalekdev/uni/semester-1/lineare-algebra/notes.typ

 _Intuition:_ When thinking of the LGS as superposition, each LHS vector has a 0 component in this dimension, meaning that $forall x in RR$ scalar in the Lineare Kombination satisfies the system.
 Viewing the system with insufficient equations as a system of planes, two planes will intersect along an entire line.
 In 2D, there would just be a single line, which of course has solutions along its entirety.

 Any variables not accounted for due to an all 0 row / no pivot in their column are called _free variables_ and can take any real value.
-TODO: Solidify understanding

 *"Order is half of the work in maths."* - _Vasile Gradinaru_